esphome/esphome-docs/components/sensor/modbus_controller.rst

 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
 - **name** (**Required**, string): The name of the sensor.
 - **register_type** (**Required**): type of the modbus register.
-    - coil: coils are also called discrete outout.
+    - coil: coils are also called discrete output.
 Coils are 1-bit registers (on/off values) that are used to control discrete outputs.
 Read and Write access.
 Modbus function code 1 (Read Coil Status) will be used
     - discrete_input: discrete input register (read only coil) are similar to coils but can only be read.
 Modbus function code 2 (Read Input Status) will be used.
     - holding: Holding Registers - Holding registers are the most universal 16-bit register.
 Read and Write access.
 Modbus function code 3 (Read Holding Registers) will be used.
     - read: Read Input Registers - registers are 16-bit registers used for input, and may only be read.
 Modbus function code 4 (Read Input Registers) will be used.